-Watch New Zero Carbon (orange line) go up as a breakthrough in a new zero carbon energy supply occurs in the “Global Sources of Primary Energy” graph.
+- Watch the orange area of New Zero-Carbon go up as a breakthrough in a new zero-carbon energy supply occurs in the “Global Sources of Primary Energy” graph.
 Notice that temperature drops only modestly.
 There are two reasons why:

 - First, notice it takes a long time for the new technology to grow and become a large part of the global energy mix.
 There is a long delay between discovery of the zero-carbon energy technology and its dominance in the market – 20 years to commercialize, several years to plan and build, and then growing only as existing coal and natural gas plants (which have a lifetime of 30 years) are retired.
-Watch how little Coal (brown line) and Natural Gas (dark blue line) go down before 2040.
-Because of this, very little carbon is kept underground during a critical period.
+Watch how little Coal (brown area) and Natural Gas (dark blue area) go down before 2040.
+Because of this, very little carbon is kept underground during this critical period.

 - A breakthrough in a new energy sources would create jobs along the supply chain from research and development to construction to operations.